-- (a) The operator shall ensure that the mass and, except for balloons, the CG of the aircraft have been established by actual weighing prior to initial entry into service.
+- (a) The operator shall ensure that the mass and the CG of the aircraft have been established by actual weighing prior to the initial entry into service of the aircraft.
 The accumulated effects of modifications and repairs on the mass and balance shall be accounted for and properly documented.
-Such information shall be made available to the pilot- in-command.
-The aircraft shall be reweighed if the effect of modifications on the mass and balance is not accurately known. - (b) The weighing shall be accomplished: - (1) for aeroplanes and helicopters, by the manufacturer of the aircraft or by an approved maintenance organisation; and - (2) for sailplanes and balloons, by the manufacturer of the aircraft or in accordance with MCAR-M, as applicable.
+Such information shall be made available to the pilot-in-command.
+The aircraft shall be reweighed if the effect of modifications on the mass and balance is not accurately known. - (b) The weighing shall be accomplished by the manufacturer of the aircraft or by an approved maintenance organisation.